 Eastern Livestock was the largest cattle dealer in the United States.
 Operating from a small headquarters in New Albany, Indiana, the family-owned business bought and sold much of the feeder cattle across 11 states.
 During 2010, gross sales jumped from $1 billion to approximately $3 billion.
 In November 2010, Eastern Livestock’s lender placed a hold on all accounts after it discovered that its debtor had exchanged almost $2 billion in kited checks and phony cattle transactions.
 An involuntary Chapter 11 petition was filed in 2011 and a trustee was assigned.

-The Chapter 11 trustee pursued dozens of adversary proceedings to gather assets following the debtor's multi-billion dollar check-kiting scheme, with Faegre Baker Daniels representing the trustee in the litigation.
-During 2012, Faegre Baker Daniels successfully negotiated and obtained approval of a Chapter 11 liquidation plan and, pursuant to the approved plan of liquidation, the litigation helped the trustee return millions to unpaid, unsecured cattle ranchers and other unsecured creditors.
+Faegre Baker Daniels served as main counsel to the trustee as he negotiated settlements with multiple parties in interest and proposed and confirmed a liquidating Chapter 11 plan.
+In addition, the Chapter 11 trustee pursued dozens of adversary proceedings to gather assets following the debtor's multi-billion dollar check-kiting scheme, with Faegre Baker Daniels representing the trustee in the litigation.
+The trustee was able to return millions to unpaid, unsecured cattle ranchers and other unsecured creditors.